DOSull/Geographical-Computing/labs/README.md

       conda activate g425
 + Run Jupyter notebook by typing jupyter notebook

+# Weeks 7 and 11
+Click through to that week's material from the front page.

 ## Even more subsequent weeks
 We will look at working in an Integrated Development Environment after the semester break.